Advertising Expense Deduction

 Many transmitters, towers and key broadcast facilities are not sufficiently protected against potential threats.

 A Primary Entry Point (PEP) station is a radio broadcast station designated to provide the President access the airwaves nationwide following a national emergency.
 These stations have protected, government-funded circuits connecting them to emergency command centers.
-However, there are twenty states without PEP stations, although Washington is among the states that have a PEP station (KIRO-AM, Seattle).
+Washington is among the states that have a PEP station (KIRO-AM, Seattle).

 Such legislation supports the vision of the federal Partnership for Public Warning: “Every person shall have the information needed in an emergency to save lives, prevent injury, mitigate property loss, and minimize the time needed to return to a normal life.”